Quriz/KC-CustomRadioMusic/README.md

 # Custom Radio Music Mod for Kebab Chefs

+This repository has been archived as I am no longer updating the mod.
+Feel free to fork it if you want to update it.

+---

 This is a mod for [Kebab Chefs](https://store.steampowered.com/app/1001270) that allows you to play custom music on the radio.

 ![banner](https://github.com/Quriz/KC-CustomRadioMusic/assets/75581292/13046ce2-7d41-47db-8749-5958a2095192)